Hospitality Tax Information

 1. The Hospitality Tax is a food and beverage tax that applies to all gross receipts collected on sales of prepared or modified meals, food, and beverages.

-2. The Hospitality Tax applies to all restaurants, bars, convenience stores, fast food outlets, grocery stores, and any other business preparing and/or serving food and/or beverages.
-This includes mobile businesses selling prepared or modified foods or beverages AND includes festivals and special events that also sell prepared or modified foods or beverages.
-The tax applies whether or not the food/beverage is for dine-in or take-out.
+2. Hospitality Taxes apply to all restaurants, bars, convenience stores, fast food outlets, grocery stores, caterers, and any other business or organization preparing and/or serving food and/or beverages.
+This includes mobile businesses selling prepared or modified foods or beverages AND includes festivals and special events that also have vendors selling prepared or modified foods or beverages.
+This tax applies whether or not the food/beverage is for dine-in or take-out.

 1. Businesses located within the unincorporated areas of Richland County - areas outside any city limits - selling prepared or modified foods or beverages have a Hospitality Tax rate of 2% on those products.